 The Webster Company was founded in 1869 by George K. Webster, and at the time it was called the G. K. Webster and Company.
 After he died in 1894 the company simply became the Webster Company.
 They were known for making things for babies and also elegant home items.
 In 1950 they became a part of Reed & Barton.
 In 2015 the original buildings were in such bad shape that they were collapsing on themselves and were taken down.

-This exact cup is listed on Ebay for $70 – Bunnies Silver Cup on Ebay
+This exact cup was listed on Ebay for $70 – that listing is now gone.

-Apparently this was part of a set, I’ve found this bowl and plate online although not currently available for purchase.
+Apparently this was part of a set, I’ve found a matching bowl and plate online although not currently available for purchase.

 All photos of my silver Webster cup are taken by Lisa Shea and copyright to Lisa Shea.